 How do IoT devices communicate?

-Industrial IoT devices use local networks based on any of many different technologies.
+Industrial IoT devices use local networks based on any of the numerous available technologies.
 These smart devices transmit data and communicate over the internet.
-As for commercial IoT devices, they usually communicate via either Bluetooth or Ethernet (wired or wireless), and they usually communicate only with local devices.
+As for commercial IoT devices, they usually communicate via either Bluetooth or Ethernet (wired or wireless), and they typically communicate only with local devices.

 Do IoT devices have IP addresses?

-Only commercial IoT devices don’t have to have an IP address, since they communicate over a short range, usually via Bluetooth.
-However, IoT is all about connecting devices to the internet, so they have to follow Internet protocols.
-As such, IoT devices in your home do have their own IP addresses.
+Only commercial IoT devices don’t have to have an IP address since they communicate over a short range, usually via Bluetooth.
+However, IoT is all about connecting devices to the internet, so they have to follow the Internet Protocol.
+Therefore, IoT devices in your home do have IP addresses.